1. Agile Collaboration with the Right Stakeholders Will Help You Find the Solutions That Drive Digital Transformation

 70% of large-scale digital transformations don’t achieve what they set out to achieve.
 In essence, they fail, and they fail for remarkably common reasons.
 CIOs, digital transformation leaders, and IT departments are in such a rush to digitally transform that they skim over the vital parts of the process.

 Finding and procuring new technology is not the problem.
-The problem is solving your business’s challenges as part of a holistic strategy, and doing so with the right input.
+The problem is solving your business’s challenges as part of a holistic strategy and doing so with the right input.
 Successful digital transformations happen with plenty of buy-in from those who will be using the solution.
+It cannot happen in silos.
+Successful digital transformation requires agile collaboration.

 There is a common thread of naivety that courses through transforming companies.
 The belief is that you need the new and shiny software that has brought your competitors an edge, and you need it now.
 There is some truth to that thought.
 There are huge competitive advantages to be gained through digital transformation, but not when disjointed, disorganized, sloppy, or lazy.
 The phrase “Nobody ever got fired for buying IBM.” just highlights the lack of effort that has been put into strategy thus far.